Lenders generally not keen to provide Overage Clause mortgages

 by Aaron Strutt

-Most banks and building societies are not keen to provide mortgages on properties with an Overage Clause against the security address.
+Most banks and building societies are not keen on providing mortgages for properties with an Overage Clause against the security address.
 However, if you have agreed to buy a property with a clause, there are some options.

-The lenders typically do not want to take the risk of giving a mortgage on a property they may struggle to sell if they ever need to repossess it.
+The lenders typically do not want to take the risk of issuing a mortgage on a property they may struggle to sell if they ever need to repossess it.
+Some will consider properties with an overage clause, provided the applicants have a large deposit and the valuer's comments are favourable.

-One of the biggest lenders will potentially provide a mortgage if the property's "acceptability is based on a satisfactory valuation" but they will want to see a "full report from the bank's appointed valuer."
-However, it says non-standard construction will be assessed on individual merit.
+One of the biggest banks will potentially provide a mortgage if the property's "acceptability is based on a satisfactory valuation" but it will want to see a "full report from the bank's appointed valuer."
+However, the lender states that non-standard construction will be assessed on an individual merit basis.

-"The property he was buying had a large garden, and the seller did not want him to benefit from developing or selling on the property without getting a cut of the profits."
+"The property he was buying had a large garden, and the seller did not want him to benefit from developing or selling the property without getting a cut of the profits.
+Trinity's brokers secured the mortgage with a large bank offering many of the most competitively priced rates because the clause was not overly imposing."

 Smaller lenders also offer Overage Clause mortgages